informalsystems/quartz/docker/README.md

+# Docker setups for wasmd and neutron
+We have 2 docker setups that can be easily run to get a local network with a single node running, so we can easily test contracts for Quartz Apps

 # Quartz app wasmd image

-This folder contains a `Dockerfile` that helps build a single-node [wasmd] validator for use in testing your Quartz application.
+The `wasmd` folder contains a `Dockerfile` that helps build a single-node [wasmd] validator for use in testing your Quartz application.

 It facilitates the creation of a Docker image with 4 accounts pre-loaded, each